dynamsoft-dbr/barcode-js-package/README.md

 # Dynamsoft Barcode Reader

 ## Overview
 [Dynamsoft Barcode Reader](https://www.dynamsoft.com/Products/barcode-recognition-javascript.aspx) is a recognition SDK which enables you to embed barcode reading functionality in your web, desktop, and mobile application.
 Its JavaScript Edition is browser-based and designed for web applications.
-With just a few lines of JavaScript code, you can develop a robust application to scan a linear barcode, QR Code, DataMatrix, and PDF417.
+With just a few lines of JavaScript code, you can develop a robust application to scan a linear barcode, QR Code, DataMatrix, PDF417 and Aztec Code.

 ## Supported Barcode Types
 * 1D barcode: Code 39, Code 93, Code 128, Codabar, EAN-8, EAN-13, UPC-A, UPC-E, Interleaved 2 of 5 (ITF), Industrial 2 of 5 (Code 2 of 5 Industry, Standard 2 of 5, Code 2 of 5), ITF-14